TDStrasser/Kookaberry-Reference-Guide/docs/source/machine.DAC.rst

 - 0 to 4095 if the DAC has 12-bit resolution.

 On the STM32 **Kookaberry** only pins ``P4`` and ``P5`` have DAC capability.
-No DAC capability is provided on the RP2040 Kookaberry because of micrcomputer hardware limitations.
+No DAC capability is provided on the RP2040 **Kookaberry** because of microcomputer hardware limitations.

 Example usage::